ellakoa/postcard-poem/content/posts/the-butterflys-song.md

   They dance their song
   with iridescent wings
   A whimsical mime
-  to a silent rhyme
+  to a silent rhyme.

-  They enter a stage draped
+  They enter a stage
-  With flowers and trees
+  draped with flowers and trees
   Warm sunny skies
-  and a gentle breeze
+  and a gentle breeze.

+  They have transformed
+  and are ready to perform.

 alignPoemLeft: true